How To Care For Xenia Coral

 Xenia Coral Placement

-Though not aggressive corals, like star polyps, they are relentlessly fast growing when healthy.
-They can become a nuisance in tanks with slower growing stony corals and can take over an are fairly quickly so you may want to place them on their own rock or island.
+Though not aggressive corals like star polyps, they are relentlessly fast-growing when healthy.
+They can become a nuisance in tanks with slower-growing stony corals and can take over fairly quickly so you may want to place them on their own rock or island separate from other coral colonies.
 If the rock surface area becomes fully covered, they can bud off and float to a different part of the tank.

 Xenia are basically harmless to other coral but when injured or dying, they can release toxins.
 Carbon filtration and prompt removal of injured/dying species can help control any ill-effects of this toxic release.